axiros/readline_proxy/README.md

 #### Multiline Expressions

-- Biggst diff: You have to end them with a dot, to trigger evaluation.
-Not yet understood how bash knows when to evaluate.
-Trying to catch `syntax error: unexpected end of file` on stderr was a dead end road.
+- Biggest wtf: You have to end them with a dot, to trigger evaluation.
+Sorry, not yet understood how bash knows when to evaluate.
+Trying to catch `syntax error: unexpected end of file` on stderr was a dead end road in deed (`tee`-ing stderr when user command is e.g. `bash` is a blocker).
-- Here document terminators are detected w/o that dot
+- Here document terminators are detected w/o that dot, escaped or not.
-- We store multiline expressions, i.e. w/o merging them into a single line using semicolons as bash does
+- We store multiline expressions "as is" - i.e. w/o merging them into a single line, using semicolons as bash does.

 #### Prompt